 Wherever you travel around Norfolk, you'll be surrounded by the natural things that city life may not have trained you to look for.
 We cannot, however, claim that our fauna is madly exciting.
 The island's plant-life is interesting, its birds are wonderful but its other fauna is less than inspiring, being more notable for what is missing.
 There are no snakes on the island, no centipedes or other nasty creepy crawlies, no sand flies or fruit flies.
 The spiders, whilst of a formidable enough appearance, are harmless.
-Perhaps the most interesting animals here are the cows and the horses - no ordinary breed, either of them.
+Perhaps the most interesting animals here are the cows and the horses.

 The cows are the descendants of generations of beasts which have spent their lives on roadsides and commons, rounded up just once a year for drenching and inspection by a veterinary officer.
 For the other 364 days, they circle the island, protected from traffic by right-of-way, performing their very valuable service as four-legged lawn mowers.